The Wash House

 Because Learning Happens Everywhere

-It’s Saturday morning in a downtown Durham neighborhood.
-A mom, her seven-year-old son, and four-year-old daughter take the bus to The Wash House, a laundromat where they spend two hours each week in what could be a hum-drum and boring cycle.
+Picture this: it’s Saturday morning in a downtown Durham neighborhood.
+A mom, her seven-year-old son, and four-year-old daughter take the bus to a laundromat where they spend two hours each week in what could be a hum-drum and boring cycle.
 But not for this family.
 “I love coming here!” shouts the boy as he leaps into the laundromat, scoring a copy of Diary of a Wimpy Kid to take home and keep forever, his little sister skipping behind him.

 In this laundromat, a routine chore is transformed into a book-filled, literacy-rich adventure.
-The family has timed their laundromat visit to coincide with storytime; after giggles and delight in the stories, the boy, his sister, and several new friends turn to Play-Doh and other activities to spark learning.
 The time while their laundry spins passes quickly; they leave with their laundry basket full of clean clothes and a dozen books they’ve selected from brimming shelves, to fuel their bedtime stories until they return in a week.

 Book Harvest's Laundromat initiative exemplifies the community partnerships we have created to accomplish an audacious goal: to remove ALL obstacles to literacy for children in our midst, beginning in the ordinary and informal settings that characterize our neighborhoods and starting with families as soon as their children are born.